10 Easy Calisthenics Moves and Workout

 As a beginner to Calisthenics, you should focus on building core strength and the strength of your large muscles like your glutes and shoulders.
 You can do this with Push-Ups and Squats (inclined or assisted if needed) and once these core muscles have been sufficiently ‘activated’ it becomes safe to proceed to a more advanced routine.
 Calisthenics can provide you very fast results, but it’s not a race.
 Start with easy Calisthenics moves and graduate to harder ones at a healthy pace.

-One thought on “10 Easy Calisthenics Moves and Workout
+1 thoughts on “10 Easy Calisthenics Moves and Workout

 1. Chris Heria says: